How to Apply Blue Ocean Strategy

 Airbnb

 Airbnb connects travellers and renters around the world with both affordability and value.
-Airbnb’s blue ocean strategy includes process innovation where they don’t own any properties but provide customers and sellers with a platform through which they can serve both parties.
+Airbnb’s strategy includes process innovation where they don’t own any properties but provide customers and sellers with a platform through which they can serve both parties.

 Conclusion

-Based on the blue oceans strategy research, it is said that the blue ocean strategy is needed when supply exceeds demand in the industry or market.
-The strategy is complicated and doesn’t require companies to create new products but provide a more reasonable and valuable service or product to the consumers that will, in turn, become a profitable business.
+Based on the blue ocean strategy research, it is said that the blue ocean strategy is needed when supply exceeds demand in the industry or market.
+The strategy is complicated and doesn’t require companies to create new products but to provide a more reasonable and valuable service or product to the consumers that will, in turn, become a profitable business.

 Leave a Reply